fathima-aifa/AQI-Prediction-System-ML-Pipeline/README.md

 ##  Overview

-his repository extends my original **AQI Prediction System** by transforming it into a reproducible end-to-end MLOps workflow.
+This repository extends my original **AQI Prediction System** by transforming it into a reproducible end-to-end MLOps workflow.

 While the original project focused on data analysis, model development, evaluation, and deployment using Streamlit, this repository focuses on automating and managing the complete machine learning lifecycle.